This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has the facilities and equipment it needs to provide its services.
-The team uses the equipment in a way that protects privacy.
+The pharmacy team has the equipment and facilities it needs to provide the services that the pharmacy offers.
+And it makes sure these are always safe and suitable for use.
+The pharmacy’s team members use equipment and facilities in a way that protects people’s privacy.

 Pharmacy details